Run tabletop exercises that prove readiness,

 How the AI Works

 A fast facilitator keeps the exercise moving.
-A deliberate adjudicator keeps the final report defensible.
-Two specialized models working together so your team gets practice that feels real and documentation that holds up.
+A deliberate adjudicator scores the run and builds the report.
+Two specialized models work together so practice feels live and the final artifact holds up in review.

 The Facilitator